sebroj/PRINCE/README.md

 1. __Clone or download this repository.__

-2. __Install Node modules.__ Navigate to the root directory of this project (the one with this README file), and run:
+2. __Install Node modules.__ Navigate to the root directory of this project (the one with this README file), and run
 ```
 npm install
 ```